thlorenz/readline-vim/README.md

 // [normal mode] go forward in history via space bar when ctrl is pressed map.normal('ctrl-space', 'j');
-// pass the readline component of the repl in order to add vim bindings to it rlv(r.rli);
 ```

 Run it via: `npm run demo`